utoni/mingw-w64-dpp/README.md

 ``
 make -C [path-to-this-repo] -f Makefile.deps -j1 all BUILD_NATIVE=1
 ``

+The results should be visible in `./CRT` and `EASTL-native-build`.
+If you ran `make -C [path-to-this-repo] deps` before, everything is already done including the native build.

 You can use the Host Build in your Makefile based project with: